Film frame: Viewing distance

 where n is the number of lines.
 That means that the required resolution is proportional to the height of the monitor and inversely proportional to the viewing distance.

 Moving picture

 In moving picture (TV) the number of frames scanned per second is known as the frame rate.
 The higher the frame rate, the better the sense of motion.
 But again, increasing the frame rate introduces technical difficulties.
 So the frame rate is fixed at 25 (System B/G) or 29.97 (System M).
 To increase the sense of motion it is customary to scan the very same frame in two consecutive phases.
 In each phase only half of the lines are scanned; only the lines with odd numbers in the first phase and only the lines with even numbers in the second phase.
-Each scan is known as a field.
-So the field rate is two times the frame rate.
+As each scan is known as a field, the field rate is thus twice the frame rate.